Tense–aspect–mood: Basque

 Although several verbal categories are expressed purely morphologically in Basque, periphrastic verbal formations predominate.
 For the few verbs that have synthetic conjugations, Basque has forms for past tense continuous aspect (state or ongoing action) and present tense continuous aspect, as well as imperative mood.

 In the compound verbal constructions, there are forms for the indicative mood, the conditional mood, a mood for conditional possibility ("would be able to"), an imperative mood, a mood of ability or possibility, a mood for hypothetical "if" clauses in the present or future time, a counterfactual mood in the past tense, and a subjunctive mood (used mostly in literary style in complement clauses and purpose/wish clauses).
 Within the indicative mood, there is a present tense habitual aspect form (which can also be used with stative verbs), a past tense habitual aspect form (which also can be used with stative verbs), a near past tense form, a remote past tense form (which can also be used to convey past perspective on an immediately prior situation or event), a future-in-the-past form (which can also be used modally for a conjecture about the past or as a conditional result of a counterfactual premise), and a future tense form (which can also be used for the modality of present conjecture, especially with a lexically stative verb, or of determination/intention).

 There are also some constructions showing an even greater degree of periphrasis: one for progressive aspect and ones for the modalities of volition ("want to"), necessity/obligation ("have to", "need to"), and ability ("be able to").

 Hawaiian

 Hawaiian is an isolating language, so its verbal grammar exclusively relies on unconjugated auxiliary verbs.
 It has indicative and imperative mood forms, the imperative indicated by e + verb (or in the negative by mai + verb).
 In the indicative its tense/aspect forms are: unmarked (used generically and for the habitual aspect as well as the perfective aspect for past time), ua + verb (perfective aspect, but frequently replaced by the unmarked form), ke + verb + nei (present tense progressive aspect; very frequently used), and e + verb + ana (imperfective aspect, especially for non-present time).

-Modality is expressed with different verbal auxuliaries.
+Modality is expressed with different verbal auxiliaries.
 Pono conveys obligation/necessity as in He pono i na kamali'i a pau e maka'ala 'Children should beware'; ability is conveyed by hiki as in Ua hiki i keia kamali'i ke heluhelu 'This child can read'.